Workflows

 • Report: Select the report data to attach to the email as an XLSX file.

 • Parameters: Enter the report or document template parameters to use when retrieving the data.
+To pass in multiple parameters, separate them with a semicolon.

 • When setting a value in a dropdown list, use the following format: